 The brick arch forms were placed and the work on the brick exterior began taking us through September and into October.
 Insulation installation began in the first week of October along with some exterior landscaping and prepping for paint.

-On October 12, Project Manager, Michael Reel logged that the paperwork was needed from the owners approving the demolition work required to install the sets of ovens for both locations.
+On October 12, our project manager logged that the paperwork was needed from the owners approving the demolition work required to install the sets of ovens for both locations.
 The demolition requires a temporary store front until the proper doors can be installed.
 For the Edgewood location this will occur while business must operate as usual.
 Michael toured the site this day to plan his steps to demolish the existing structure, move in and install the ovens and quickly secure the locations with a temporary walls.

 Seth Chandlee commented on October 15, 2016, “Ammazza on Edgewood Avenue is a high class restaurant and bar that produces home made Neapolitan pizza, antipasti, cheeses, breads, Italian desserts, and more in high-end, Italian craftsmen-built ovens.
 Our company remodeled the ovens for the Edgewood location and the Decatur location, which is a design/build project scheduled to open soon.
 These beasts (ovens) require about $30,000 of work just to get them into place at both locations.
 We have been waiting on the arrival of the ovens for six months and they just arrived!
 It is time to tear out the front wall at both restaurants.
 Currently, there is one SBA loan pending for four locations and until the loan is approved construction can only progress is small stages.
 We are working on liquor licenses at present."

 The installation of the drywall began on the 18th along with the installation of the interior tile and trim work and the roof shingles rounding out the month of October 2016.